CAPTCHA Solving

 Solve

-The Solve mutation solves CAPTCHAs on a page.
-By default, it automatically detects the CAPTCHA type without requiring you to specify it.
-This auto-detection feature is the preferred approach and simplifies your queries.
+The solve mutation detects and solves CAPTCHAs on a page.
+It automatically identifies the CAPTCHA type, so you don't need to specify it.

-When solving reCAPTCHAs, it's normal if there isn't a visual confirmation that the CAPTCHA has been solved (i.e., the checkbox may not appear ticked).
-This is expected behavior.
-After solving, you should proceed and click on the form's submit button.
+When solving reCAPTCHAs, the checkbox may not appear ticked after solving.
+This is expected.
+After solving, click the form's submit button to proceed.

 mutation SolveCaptcha {